event-modeling/eventmodeling.org/content/posts/what-is-event-modeling.md

 Let's say we want to design a hotel website for a hotel chain for allowing our customers to book rooms online and for us to schedule cleaning and any other hotel concerns.
 We can show what events, or facts, are stored on a timeline of the year in that business.
 We can pretend we have the system already and ask ourselves what facts were stored as we move forward through time.

-Further we show wireframes or web page mockups across the top

-(to be continued)
+To bring in the visual part of story-telling we show wireframes or web page mockups across the top.
+These can be organized in swim-lanes to show different people (or sometimes systems) interacting with our system.
+We also show any automation here with a symbol like gears to illustrate that the system is doing something.
+This has an easy to understand set of mechanics of a todo list that a process goes and does and marks items as done.
+In our hotel example, this could be a payment system or notification system.